Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-In this section, we study the properties of the category $Ab(\CC)$ of abelian group objects in a category $\CC$ and the forgetful functor $U \colon Ab(\CC) \to \CC$.
+In this section, we study the properties of the category $\cat{C}_{\ab}$ of abelian group objects in a category $\cat{C}$ and the forgetful functor $U \colon \cat{C}_{\ab} \to \cat{C}$.

-It is convenient to work with regular categories, so we would like to know if $Ab(\CC)$ is regular whenever $\CC$ is.
-The main feature of regular categories is that any map can be factored as a regular epi followed by mono; isos are precisely maps that are both a regular epi and a mono.
+It is convenient to work with regular categories, so we would like to know if $\cat{C}_{\ab}$ is regular whenever $\cat{C}$ is.
+The main feature of regular categories is that any map can be factored as a regular epimorphism followed by monomorphism; we call this the \emph{regular-epi--mono factorization}, which is unique up to isomorphism \cite{Borceux94v2}*{Theorem 2.1.3}.
+Isomorphisms are precisely maps that are both a regular epimorphism and a monomorphism.
 We will check that all three classes of maps are preserved and reflected by $U$.

-First, recall that $U$ is faithful, it and creates limits, and it reflects isos: if $Uf$ is an iso, then $(Uf)^{-1}$ lifts to $Ab(\CC)$.
+First, recall that $U$ is faithful, creates limits, and reflects isomorphisms.
+Indeed, if $Uf$ is an isomorphism in $\cat{C}$, then $(Uf)^{-1}$ lifts to a map in $\cat{C}_{\ab}$.